civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(1)** A regulated entity referred to in subsection `60`(1) must, before the expiry of one year after the day fixed or determined by regulations made under subsection `117`(1) that apply to that regulated entity, prepare and publish, in accordance with this Act and regulations made under subsection `117`(1), an accessibility plan respecting

-    its policies, programs, practices and services in relation to the identification and removal of barriers, and the prevention of new barriers, in the areas referred to in paragraphs `5`(a) and (g) and the built environment, other than passenger aircrafts, passenger trains, passenger buses, passenger vessels, aerodrome passenger terminals, railway passenger stations, bus passenger stations or marine passenger terminals; and
+    its policies, programs, practices and services in relation to the identification and removal of barriers, and the prevention of new barriers, in

+    the areas referred to in paragraphs 5(a) and (g),

+    the built environment, other than passenger aircraft, passenger trains, passenger buses, passenger vessels, aerodrome passenger terminals, railway passenger stations, bus passenger stations or marine passenger terminals, and

+    the area referred to in paragraph 5(c.1) as it relates to the areas referred to in paragraphs 5(a) and (g) and to the built environment referred to in subparagraph (ii); and

     the provisions of regulations made under subsection `117`(1) that apply to it.